Sunil-bvb/delta-demo/README.md

+# delta demo
-this is for demo develper.
+this is for demo develper

+# teacher
+shradha kapor
+# student
+sunil belavadi